Roba1993/octo-chat/README.md

 ![alt tag](https://raw.githubusercontent.com/Roba1993/octo-chat/master/img/octo-chat.png)

 # How to use
-**WARNING: This project is in a really early stage and may have bugs!**

 1. Install und configure the JDK Version 8
 2. Install and configure maven
 3. Download and or clone this repository